danrmunic/ImagePlotter/README.md

 ## Introduction

 We want to make a two and a half degree of freedom robot capable of drawing any image on a piece of paper from an uploaded image on our PC.
-The code will turn an image into a series of vectors that our system will draw the robot.
+The code will turn an image into a series of vectors that our system will draw.
+The system will be using a radial and angular coordinate system.
 The device will be intended as a fun activity for casual users.

 ## Hardware Design Overview